NeuroTechX/ntx_slack_archive/cloudbrain.md

  >Does the user keep ownership of the data?
 Can a user data be used to train algorithmic tools that will then be used with other clients?

+8/25/2017 4:26 PM

+ **fred-simard** :

+ >And if not too much asking, what is the business model?